Brink-Software/AksWorkshop/labs/lab4-configuration/LAB.md

 </p>
 <!-- markdownlint-enable MD033 -->

-Let's edit the deployment.yaml file and add the following properties to containers field, and reapply the resources folder.
+Let's edit the deployment.yaml file and add the following properties on the  `spec.containers` field, and reapply the resources folder.

 ```text
 env: